rajveerkhanvilkar/Magical-Interface/README.md

-# J.A.R.V.I.S.
-HUD - Gemini 3 Pro Experiment
+# Magical Interface - By Rajveer Khanvilkar

 A next-generation Augmented Reality interface built with **Next.js 16**, **Three.js**, and **MediaPipe**.
 This project serves as a technical showcase and experiment powered by the coding capabilities of **Gemini 3 Pro**.